FutureWorkshops/Notifiable-iOS/README.md

 ### Project integration

-The `Notifiable` for iOS is avaliable on [CocoaPods](http://cocoapods.org/).
+The `Notifiable` for iOS is available on [CocoaPods](http://cocoapods.org/).
 To install using it, just add the line to your `Podfile`:

 ```
 pod 'Notifiable'